 |Derrick Moore's mugshot from 9/11/2015|

 I am not proud of this, as my primary television-viewing loyalty will always be to Judge Alex even if his show Judge Alex is only available in reruns, but if I am to be truthful, I must admit that I occasionally watch episodes of Judge Judy.
 Judge Judy's regular viewers congregate at various websites to discuss the cases, the verdicts, and the litigants.
 Some degree of consensus has been reached as to whom are the two most contemptible litigants ever to grace the TV screen via Judge Judy's courtroom.
-Those two infamous litigants are (or were) Wendy Moore, who left the keys of her car in the car, allowing her son and the daughter of the defendant in the case to drive the car on Mrs. Moore's property, resulting in an automobile accident in which the defendant's daughter was killed, with Mrs. Moore wanting to be compensated by the deceased daughter's mother for damage to the car and for medical bills from injuries sustained in the accident by her son Derrick Moore; and Kelli Filkins, who perpetrated an ebay scam in which she artfully worded an ebay listing to state that bidders were bidding on pictures of two cell phone as opposed to the actual cell phones, on which the buyers thought they were bidding.
+Those two infamous litigants are (or were) Wendy Moore, who left the keys of her car in the ignition of the car, allowing her son and the daughter of the defendant in the case to drive the car on Mrs. Moore's property, resulting in an automobile accident in which the defendant's daughter was killed, with Mrs. Moore wanting to be compensated by the deceased daughter's mother for damage to the car and for medical bills from injuries sustained in the accident by her son Derrick Moore; and Kelli Filkins, who perpetrated an ebay scam in which she artfully worded an ebay listing to state that bidders were bidding on pictures of two cell phone as opposed to the actual cell phones, on which the buyers thought they were bidding.

-In Wendy Moore's case, the plaintiff Ms. Moore admitted to regularly letting her son, who was at the time reportedly a minor and not a licensed driver, drive the car on her property, and to keeping the keys in an unsecured location where her son could at any time have access to the car's keys without her permission.
+In Wendy Moore's case, the plaintiff Ms. Moore admitted to regularly letting her son, who was at the time reportedly a minor and not a licensed driver, drive the car on her property, and to keeping the keys in an unsecured location where her son could at any time have access to the car's keys without her permission or knowledge.
 Since that time Ms. Moore hasn't been in the public eye, but her son, the passenger in the auto accident that left the defendant's daughter dead, has since been charged with attempted first-degree murder, first degree residential burglary, assault resulting in great bodily injury, and assault with a stun gun.
 The charges carried several enhancements including using a deadly weapon, causing great bodily injury, and committing a serious offense within five years of a prior prison term.
 (I don't know anything about the nature of his prior convictions.)
-As is typical of such incidents in California, the arrest and charges are met with much fanfare and media coverage, but the trial and end result is much more difficult to find.
+As is typical of such incidents in California, the arrest and charges are met with much fanfare and media coverage, but the trial and end result are much more difficult to find.
 I cannot locate the end result of this case.
-If Mr. Moore was exonerated, I would like to be able to report his exoneration, though it's unlikely he was totally cleared, as his defense to the attempted murder charge, according to his attorney, anyway, was that he was merely robbing the woman when he stunned her with a stun gun, beat her, and grabbed her neck; he had no intention of killing her.
+If Mr. Moore was exonerated, I would like to be able to report his exoneration, though it's unlikely he was totally cleared, as his defense to the attempted murder charge, according to his attorney, anyway, was that he was merely robbing the woman when he stunned her with a stun gun, beat her, and grabbed her neck; murder was never on his agenda, and he had no intention of killing his victim.
 I would assume that the defendant in these charges pled guilty to lesser charges in exchange for a lighter sentence, though I presently have no way of confirming this.
 I found Wendy Moore's Twitter account. https://twitter.com/mcwendy35 Both "Wendy" and "Moore" are common enough names that finding an isolated "Wendy Moore" is no guarantee of it being the same "Wendy Moore" as the one who appeared on Judge Judy, but if one reads far enough back on the Twitter account, Ms. Moore alludes to having flown to southern California to tape an episode of Judge Judy.
 In a post from less than two yeas ago, she disparages her son, refers to him as a hot mess, and alludes to referring him to the show Intervention.
 Better late than never, I suppose.

-Even without the product description discrepancy, Ms. Filkins might still have lost the case, as Scheindlin noted that a reasonable person would not pay in excess of four hundred dollars for two pictures of cellular phones and that the listings were clearly intended to scam potential purchasers.
+Even without the product description discrepancy, Ms. Filkins might still have lost the case, as Scheindlin noted that a reasonable person would not pay in excess of four hundred dollars for two photographs of cellular phones and that the listings were clearly intended to scam potential purchasers.
 Scheindlin took particular delight, though, in using the defendant's own words pertaining to the specifications (primarily the weight) of the product she was selling to rule against her .

 Ms. Filkins marriage to the slimy Mr. Filkins (who was involved to some degree with the ebay scam but chose not to show his face on nationally syndicated TV and chose to allow his wife to suffer the consequences on her own) eventually ended.
 Ms. Filkins allegedly lost custody of her children for a time when she was incarcerated for fraud.
 According to her mother in later communications, Ms. Filkins paid for her misdeeds and later reformed.
 I'm not sure Ms. Filkins' mother's definition of having turned one's life around jibes with mine, but who am I to suggest that Ms. Filkins' life did not take a turn for the better?

 If Ms. Filkins experienced good fortune, however, it was temporary.
 On January 26 of 2017, Ms. Filkins passed away.
 (In that sense, I suppose good fortune that any of us may have is temporary, as life will eventually end for all of us someday.)
 Some of the people who discuss Judge Judy and other TV shows on various internet forums are relentless.
 They learned of Ms. Filkins' death and discussed, among other things, whether or not it was THE Kelli Filkins and whether the resulting GoFundMe account could be just the latest in Ms. Filkins' scams.
 At the risk of sounding cold-hearted and merciless, I shall state my opinion that it was a fair question.
-A person who would cheat people out of hard-earned cash by using trick wording to hand over photocopies of pictures of cell phones in place of actual cell phones would probably also create a GoFundMe account to collect money to be given in the event of her death while she was still alive.
+A person who would cheat people out of hard-earned cash by using trick wording to hand over photocopies of pictures of cell phones in place of actual cell phones would probably also fake her own death and create a GoFundMe account to collect money to be given in the event of her death while she was still alive.